Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 So yes.

-Turns out if you have laws and enforce them and borders and patrol them and you know, a productive citizenry and protect their interests, things go well for you.
+Turns out if you have laws and enforce them and borders and patrol them and, you know, a productive citizenry and protect their interests, things go well for you.

 It's funny that, isn't it?

-And in fact, um Poland issued the fewest residence permits to immigrants in ten years, and that was in September that this news came out.
+And in fact, Poland issued the fewest residence permits to immigrants in 10 years.

-It went from a million to half a million.
+And it went from a million to half a million.

-Oh, makes me feel so much better.
+Makes me feel so much better.

-I know, I'm I'm so I'm so sick of watching other countries just dominate us in this kind of thing.
+I'm so sick of watching other countries just dominate us in this kind of thing.

-We can do all of this.
+We could do all of this.

 But Poland has done the exact opposite of what we're told GDP is.